Keerthi-234/DOS-Attack-using-NS2/README.md

-# DDoS and NS2 Simulation: Intro to Netwrok Simulation
+# DDoS and NS2 Simulation: Intro to Network Simulation

 It consists of basic ns2 programs along with a practical DDoS attack simulation example.